MicrosoftDocs/winrt-related/winrt-related-src/schemas/appxpackage/uapmanifestschema/element-folder.md

 ---
-Description: Specifies a folder that the package shares with other packages from the same publisher.
+description: Specifies a folder that the package shares with other packages from the same publisher.
 Search.Product: eADQiWindows 10XVcnh
 title: Folder (Windows 10)
 ms.assetid: b412b98e-130a-4152-a264-49a42ef2d97c